souldanger/jekyll-pwa-workbox/README.md

 Google Workbox has already developed a series of [tools](https://developers.google.com/web/tools/workbox/).
 If you use Webpack or Gulp as your build tool, you can easily generate a service worker with these tools.
 But in my blog, I don't want to use even npm, and I want to precache recent 10 posts so that they are offline available to visitors even though these posts were never opened by visitors before.
 That's why I try to integrate this function in Jekyll build process.

 **IMPORTANT** This plugin supports Workbox version 3.x.x.
-If you used `v1.x.x` before, a migration guide is [HERE](./MIGRATE.md).
+If you used `v1.x.x` before, a migration guide is [here](./MIGRATE.md).
-The API of Workbox V3 has changed a lot compared with V2, some more powerful functions added too.
+The API of Workbox V3 has changed a lot compared to v2, some more powerful functions have been added too.
-I really recommend applying an migration.
+Applying a migration is highly recommended.

 ## Installation